yangzhoucoco/Demographic-Groups-with-Stronger-Biden-Support-in-the-Election-Races/README.md

 # LLM Usage Statement

-No chatGPT4 usage had been use for this paper.
+No chatGPT4 usage has been use for this paper.